kaidez/kaidez.github.io/_posts/2010-12-23-review-pro-html5-programming.md

 author: Kai Gittens
 layout: post
 permalink: /review-pro-html5-programming/
-meta-excerpt: A review of the Pro HTML5 Programming by Apress
+excerpt: A review of the Pro HTML5 Programming by Apress
-category: reviews
+categories: reviews
 cat-name: "Reviews"
 tags: [javascript, review]
+og-image: default-image.jpg
 ---
 There are quite a few HTML5 books on the market right now.
 Some are better than others.